-I began this blog as a way to do something with the frustrations I, as well as others, have felt while we were essentially deemed hopeless or powerless.
+I began this blog in 2017 after I was released from Glenwood Center and able to do the rest of my time on electronic monitoring (ankle bracelet and limited movement – work – church – 4 hours out a week to grocery shop/errands) as a way to do something with the frustrations I > and others, have felt < while we were essentially deemed hopeless or powerless.

 Although I put myself at risk by writing about things that many may or may not agree with, I believe it is important to start the discussion and bring light upon things not everyone knows about.

+I write about a variety of issues.
+I also welcome others to share their writings/issues with me for this blog.
 I welcome all comments and discussions regarding any of the issues I share on this blog.
-I share about the topics that matter to me; sex worker rights, incarcerated individuals rights, what it is like to be incarcerated, the discrepancy of women dealing with sentencing, probation and parole as well as incarceration, and most of all, the ability that anyone not happy with how the system works is able to make a change.
+I share about the topics that matter to me; sex worker rights, incarcerated individuals rights, what it is like to be incarcerated, the discrepancy of women dealing with sentencing, probation, and parole as well as incarceration, and most of all, the ability that anyone not happy with how the system works is able to make a change.

 The most common way a person gives up their power is by believing they don’t have any. – Alice Walker